gqmaguirejr/Canvas-tools/README.md

 ./list_sections_in_course.py 19885
 ```

+### Note
-Note:  If there are no sections, this page is  not included in the spreadsheet.
+If there are no sections, this page is not included in the spreadsheet.
-       If there are no students this page is not included in the spreadsheet.
+If there are no students, this page is not included in the spreadsheet.

 ## create_JSON_file_of_sections_in_your_courses.py